-If you have performance problems with your source server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
+If you have performance problems with a server while making backups, one strategy that can help is to set up replication and perform backups on the replica rather than on the source.
 See Chapter 2, Using Replication for Backups.

-If you are backing up a replica server, you should back up its source info and relay log info repositories (see Relay Log and Replication Metadata Repositories) when you back up the replica's databases, regardless of the backup method you choose.
-These information files are always needed to resume replication after you restore the replica's data.
+If you are backing up a replica, you should back up its connection metadata repository and applier metadata repository (see Relay Log and Replication Metadata Repositories) when you back up the replica's databases, regardless of the backup method you choose.
+This information is always needed to resume replication after you restore the replica's data.
 If your replica is replicating LOAD DATA statements, you should also back up any SQL_LOAD- files that exist in the directory that the replica uses for this purpose.
 The replica needs these files to resume replication of any interrupted LOAD DATA operations.

-The location of this directory is the value of the slave_load_tmpdir system variable.
+The location of this directory is the value of the system variable replica_load_tmpdir (from MySQL 8.0.26) or slave_load_tmpdir (before MySQL 8.0.26).
 If the server was not started with that variable set, the directory location is the value of the tmpdir system variable.